Reference

 Architectural Invariants

-MAPLE uses runtime-enforced invariants instead of asking developers to "remember the rules."
+Maple AI OS enforces invariants instead of asking developers to "remember the rules."
 These are properties the system should refuse to violate.

 The eight core invariants